These trainees have moved on to other things.....and this is what they are up to now!

 Project Description: I joined the CREATE program late in my PhD work, where I was assessing the effect of habitat fragmentation on contemporary pollen flow with paternity analysis of a forb species of concern (Pulsatilla vulgaris) in calcareous grasslands in Central Europe.
 During my time with CREATE, I worked on genotyping of P. vulgaris seed embryos with microsatellite markers, analyzing paternity with different software packages, analyzing GIS spatial data, and analyzing landscape genetic data.

 In September 2016, I started a postdoctoral fellowship at the University of Helsinki.

-Project Description: My research focused on characterizing functional genes in American mink thought to be associated with traits affected by domestication.
+Research Project: My research focused on characterizing functional genes in American mink thought to be associated with traits affected by domestication.
 Through the analysis of these genetic markers I wanted to determine how ‘re-introduction’ events are affecting genetic diversity and observe if domestic mink functional genes are persisting in wild populations.

 Research Interests: Much of my research involves parameter estimation of vertebrate populations using retrospective techniques, such as traditional and spatially explicit capture-recapture modeling, or prospective techniques, using simulations or matrix models.
 Because I frequently work with threatened species, the results from my research are often used to inform state, provincial, and federal conservation strategies.

 While at Trent University, I co-authored a technical report for the Alberta Environment and Sustainable Resource Development titled, Estimating boreal caribou (Rangifer tarandus caribou) abundance in Alberta, Canada, using non-invasive sampling and capture-recapture methods (P.J.
 Wilson, M. Manseau, N Arnason and E.T.
 Hileman).